sudongyuer/vite-plugin-hot-export/README.md

 - targetDir (require) : the directory to export files

-- outputDir (optional): the directory to generate the `index.ts` file to export files
+- outputDir (optional,default targetDir) : the directory to generate the `index.ts` file to export files

-- customImport (optional): custom the import statement to use in the `index.ts` file
+- customImport (optional) : custom the import statement to use in the `index.ts` file

+- depth (optional , default true) : traverse all subdirectories

+- autoPrefix (optional , default false) : auto add prefix to the file name.
+Note that the if you open the customImport option,this option will be ignored

 ```js
 import { defineExportConfig } from 'vite-plugin-hot-export'